 Developing your workforce beyond onboarding and compliance training has many benefits:

-- Skill gaps are filled fast because you have a pool of trained staff who are ready to step up
+• Skill gaps are filled fast because you have a pool of trained staff who are ready to step up

-- Employees have the knowledge and confidence to improve their skills, processes and outputs
+• Employees have the knowledge and confidence to improve their skills, processes, and outputs

-- Employee satisfaction can increase due to training and upskilling opportunities.
+• Employee satisfaction can increase due to training and upskilling opportunities.

 The first step in determining what sort of training programme you should run is a workforce competency assessment.
-Our simple skills assessment questionnaire can help get you started.
+Our skills assessment questionnaire can help get you started.

 Depending on the number of staff you employ, you may need support from one of our industry training advisors to help develop your training solution.